Effective upper bounds on the number of resonance in potential scattering: Introduction

 For super-exponentially decaying potentials, Froese \cite{MR1629819} established an upper bound on $n_V(r)$ in terms of the growth of the Fourier transform of $V$.
 Returning to the compactly supported case, the estimate \eqref{Zworskis upper bound} admits far reaching generalizations to operators other than $-\Delta+V$, e.g.\ metric perturbations, obstacle scattering and scattering by finite-volume surfaces.
 The appropriate abstract framework is called \emph{black box scattering}.
-We refer to the recent book \cite{MR3969938} and survey article \cite{MR3625851} for more details and references.
+We will not discuss this further but refer to the recent book \cite{MR3969938} and survey article \cite{MR3625851} for more details and references.
+We also consider the \emph{semiclassical} Schrödinger operator $-h^2\Delta+V$.
+It is clear that $n_V(r,h)$, the number of resonances $\leq r$, is equal to $n_{V/h^2}(r/h)$.
+The semiclassical analogue of~\eqref{Zworskis upper bound} (see \cite[Thm.
+4.13]{MR3969938}) is